luapower/nw/nw.md

 Get key pressed and toggle states.
 The query can be one or more [key names][nw_keys] separated by spaces or by `+` eg. 'alt+f3' or 'alt f3'.
-The key name can start with `^` in which case the toggle state of that key is queried eg. '^capslock' returns the toggle state of the caps lock key.
+The key name can start with `^` in which case the toggle state of that key is queried instead eg. '^capslock' returns the toggle state of the caps lock key while 'capslock' returns its pressed state.
-(only the capslock, numlock and scrolllock keys have a toggle state).
+(only the capslock, numlock and scrolllock keys have toggle states).

 #### `win:keydown(key)`